petervavro/react-coding-test/README.md

 This endpoint has 3 possible responses (randomized).
 * A successful response with a true status should send the user to another page with a welcome message.
-* A successful response with a false status should show an error message in the form, using the string sent in the ‘error’ property of the response.
+* A successful response with a false status should show an error message in the form, using the string sent in the ‘message’ property of the response.
 * A failed request should show an error message like “We are having some troubles with our service right now, please try again later.”

 Remember to use component composition and best practices.